CaTS | Information Technology

 Go into Grades and then choose Manage Grades;

-Next the Quiz CATEGORY (It will be in a grey bar) Click on the Actions arrow and select Edit Properties
+Next to the specific quiz category, (It will be in a grey bar) click on the Actions arrow and select Edit;

-Under the quiz properties, place a check next to distribute points across all items (if not already checked) and then define how many non-bonus quiz grades to drop for each user and click “Save.”
+Under the quiz Properties tab, place a check next to Distribute weight evenly across all items (if not already selected) and then define how many non-bonus quiz grades to drop for each user and save.

 It is best to do this after students have submitted at least one quiz more than the number being dropped.
 Otherwise, the first quiz a student submits will be labeled “Dropped.”
 Although it’s the only quiz, it’s also the lowest grade so far.
 You will get emails from alarmed students.